clydehillwa/clydehillwa.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to... this

-You can use the [editor on GitHub](https://github.com/clydehillwa/clydehillwa.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+Started as 'place to pull my notes about the city Clyde Hill WA' off my machine and cloud and to the web.

+Also a healthy public exercise in learning GitHub Pages <g>

+Some instructions on the mechanics (seem to have appeared after installing a theme):

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+(You can use the [editor on GitHub](https://github.com/clydehillwa/clydehillwa.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.)

-### Markdown
+### Markdown cheat-sheet

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block